gustycooper/gustycooper.github.io/mydoc/mydoc_1_problem_solving.md

 ## Problem Solving

 Throughout your life, you will encounter problems, usually several a day.
 The ability to solve problems is fundamental to living.
 You wake up only to discover that your roomate has used the last dab of toothpaste.
 This is a trivial problem, but you have to solve how you will brush your teeth.
 Do you drive to the store and purchase a new tube?
 Do you visit a neighbor to borrow a dab?
 Do you brush your teeth with water, hoping there is enought paste from last night.
 Do you pop a mint in your mouth an go forth.
 Your solution will be based upon many factors - how many times have you encountered this (or similar) problem, your personality, etc.

+## Knowledge - That and How

+There are two basic types of knowledge – knowledge *that* and knowledge *how*.
+Knowledge *that* are facts that you stick in your memory mansion.
+For example, you know *that* the world is round and *that* the U.S. dropped the first atomic bomb on Hiroshima.
+Knowledge *how* is knowing how to do things.
+For example, you know *how* to ride a bicycle and *how* to cook a hamburger.
+Solving problems requires both types of knowledge.
+Since programming is primarily solving problems, the most knowledge we want to establish in this class is knowledge *how* – we want to learn *how* to write programs.
+We will learn knowledge *that* with respect to Java and its specifics, but the knowledge *how* we learn will be applicable to any programming language.

 ## Mechanical Problems